 deforming the canonical QRG for $\N$.
 This is the second and equally unexpected discovery of our analysis, that a finite-lattice interval is intrinsically $q$-deformed in its quantum Riemannian geometry, without a quantum group in sight.
-The fact that $A_n$ is also the Dynkin graph for $SU_{n+1}$ suggests that there could be a role for $u_q(su_{n+1})$ at the specified root of unity, possibly as some kind of diffeomorphism group, but this remains to be established.
+The fact that $A_n$ is also the Dynkin graph for $SU_{n+1}$ suggests that there could be a role for $u_q(su_{n+1})$ at the specified root of unity, possibly as some kind of diffeomorphism quantum group, but this remains to be established.

 An outline of the paper is as follows.
 We start with a recap of the formalism in Section~\ref{secpre}, including and choice of differential forms on the graph, in Section~\ref{secext}.
 In fact, the canonical choice of $\Omega$ for us will be $\Omega_{min}$ defined on any graph\cite{BegMa}.
 In our case, it is a certain quotient of the preprojective algebra of type $A_n$, an algebra itself of considerable interest in representation theory.
 Moreover, we will find that 3-forms and above vanish, so the geometry is in that limited sense 2-dimensional.
 We take the same form of calculus for $\N$ also, but now with $\Omega^1$ infinite-dimensional.
 The analysis of the QRG is obtained in Section~\ref{secn}, building on a preliminary exploration of $A_2$--$A_5$ by hand (and by Mathematica) in Section~\ref{secsmall}.
-The actual moduli of QLCs is rather rich and includes a parameter $s$ which to be $*$-preserving needs to be $|s|=1$.
+The actual moduli of QLCs is rather rich and includes a parameter $s$ which to be $*$-preserving needs to be a phase $|s|=1$.
 The allowed metrics also admit a minus sign $\eps$ if we keep track of which coefficients are positive.
 Then, in Section~\ref{secn}, we extrapolate from this to general formulae for $A_n$ and $\N$ with a uniform solution for the QRG with the freely chosen metric weights $\{h_i\}$, sign parameter $\eps$ in the metric and modulus 1 parameter $s$ in the quantum Levi-Civita connection.
-The physical case for all metric coefficients positive requires $\eps=1$ and if we want the Christoffel symbols to also be real then we are forced to $s=\pm1$ (they also simplify vastly on this case).
-We will only use these values for the rest of the paper.
-These canonical QRGs are in Proposition~\ref{canN} for $\N$ and Corollary~\ref{canAn} for $A_n$.
+The physical case of all metric coefficients positive requires $\eps=1$ and if we want the Christoffel symbols to also be real then we are forced to $s=\pm1$ (they also simplify vastly on this case).
+We adopt these canonical forms of the QRGs for the rest of the paper, summarised in Proposition~\ref{canN} for $\N$ and in Corollary~\ref{canAn} for $A_n$.